prikhi/brick-image/README.md

   http://invisible-island.net/xterm/ctlseqs/ctlseqs.html
 * Also `xtermctl` or terminfo
   https://stackoverflow.com/questions/22782703/how-to-get-terminal-size-or-font-size-in-pixels
+* The `w3mimgdisplay -test` command returns the width & height of the terminal in pixels.
+Maybe use that if we can get total rows/columns from Vty module?

 Figure out when we should be using the `RedrawImage` command.

-Figure out why Brick doesn't trigger lost/gained focus events for me.
-Is it urxvt or xmonad?

 Fix the brick widget rendering - when side-by-side w/ a list widget that changes the selected items color, a line will be missing from the image whenever the list is scrolled.
 This is visible in the example app.
+I was able to fix this by adding a delay before calling w3mimgdisplay `forkIO $ threadDelay 50000 >> imageDisplay i` but that seems like a very hacky solution.

 Fix the brick widget clearing - sometimes a tiny sliver of the bottom or left of the image doesn't get cleared when changing the file path.
 Probably requires sending `TerminateDrawing` via the "server" described below.
 This is visible in the example app.

+Fix image rendering on startup.
+Images aren't displayed on app startup becaue their viewports have no extents yet.
+Not sure how to work around this, seems like we'd need to trigger an update after the initial rendering...
+This is visible in the example app.

 Work on the library interface, it's currently just the minimum I needed to make it work.

-Have `W3mImgDisplay` implement a "server" that keeps a long-running w3mimgdisplay process open & feeds it Commands received from a Chan or TChan.
+Have `W3mImgDisplay` implement a "server" that keeps a long-running w3mimgdisplay process open & feeds it Commands received from a Chan or TChan(might need this for clearing images correctly).
-Maybe it could manage moving images, clearing specific images, etc. This might be required for perfectly cleaning up an image.
+Eventually it could have a really high-level interface that manages images & moving/clearing/layering them, etc.

 Figure out potential arguments by inspecting `w3mimgdisplay` source - add `Options` or `Config` type & `runWithOptions` that allows library users to pass